Mimana Iyar Chronicle: Characters

 A mysterious knight who seems to know about Sophie's secret.
 He's also after the gems.
 He is last seen watching the train that Crais, Sophie and Tinon board from a cliff somewhere and starts following them.
 His motives are still unknown.

 Reception

-The game has received generally unfavorable reviews with a Metacritic score of 45%.
+The game received "generally unfavorable reviews" according to the review aggregation website Metacritic.
 GameSpot described it as tedious and frustrating.
+In Japan, Famitsu gave it a score of two sixes, one five, and one four for a total of 21 out of 40.